Pratiksha1309/WeatherNow-App/README.md

 # WeatherNow-App
-a dynamic Weather App using HTML, CSS, JavaScript, Java JSP, and Servlets.
+a Dynamic Weather App using HTML, CSS, JavaScript, Java JSP, and Servlets.